sirking1991/product-mngt/README.md

 A sample app that handles CRUD of products.

 It uses PHP/Lumen/MySql on the backend.
-Architectured in a Microservice exposing REST endoints.
+Uses Microservice architecture and exposing REST endpoints.

 Anglar7/Bootstrap on the frontend that consumes RESTFul API